 Visas for Physicians, Medical Researchers and Allied Health Professionals

 Visas for Professors, Researchers, and College or University Staff

 Permanent Residence Options (Green Cards)

 Visas for Travel & Tourism

-Mr. Maxwell is authorized by federal law and regulation to represent clients before all U.S. immigration courts and offices worldwide.
-He is admitted to practice before the Minnesota Supreme Court and the United States District Court for the District of Minnesota.
-He is also admitted to the Bar of the District of Columbia, in Washington, DC.
-He is a member of the American Immigration Lawyers Association (AILA) and the Minnesota State Bar Association (MSBA).
+Ms. Johnson is authorized by federal law and regulation to represent clients before all U.S. immigration courts and offices worldwide.
+She is admitted to practice before the Minnesota Supreme Court.

 - Minnesota State Bar Association